ADU San Juan Capistrano, CA

 This type of dwelling is ideal for families who want privacy yet still keep loved ones nearby.
 Since it connects directly to the main house, it often requires careful planning and proper permits to meet zoning laws and ensure it blends seamlessly with the property.

-When It’s Best to Build an Attached ADU:
+When it's best to build an attached ADU:

 • When your lot size is limited, but you still need more living space.